Hangboards are the most simple and effective rock climbing training tools in existence. Check out the best hangboards of 2021.

 - Expensive relative to other boards

-Metolius Rock Rings ($34) are a versatile and portable beginner-friendly climbing training device.
+Metolius Rock Rings ($40) are versatile, portable, and beginner-friendly climbing training devices.
 They’re an affordable choice for climbers looking to train at home or on the go.
 If gymnastic rings, a pull-up bar, and a hangboard all got together and had a baby, Metolius Rock Rings would be the outcome.

 Made of solid polyester resin, the Rock Rings are quite heavy and hold up to lots of abuse.
-However, they really weigh down a pack if you choose to hike them up to the crag to be used as a tool for warming up.
+However, they really weigh down a pack if you choose to hike them up to the crag as a tool for warming up.

 Each set of Rock Rings comes with two independent units, each suspendable by a simple system of threaded cord for ease of setup.
 Ideal for the traveling climber, they can hang them from a pull-up bar, a tree branch, or even some bolts at the crag for a warmup or quick training session.